 Types of machine learning

-Semi-supervised learning is a machine learning approach that lies between supervised and unsupervised learning.
-This method provides a significant amount of unlabeled data and a smaller set of labeled data for training the model.
-First, the model is trained on the labeled data, and then it assigns labels to the unlabeled data by comparing their similarity with the labeled data.
+Semi-supervised learning combines elements of supervised and unsupervised learning.
+It uses a large amount of unlabeled data along with a smaller set of labeled data to train the model.
+The model learns from the labeled data first, then applies what it has learned to assign labels to the unlabeled data.

 Applications of machine learning